PyromancerBoom/Orbital23/README.md

 The API Gateway has the following endpoints :

-- _GET and POST /:serviceName/:path_ - Every service has a registered URL on which it's users send requests on.
+- _GET and POST /:serviceName/:path_ - Every service has a registered URL on which its users send requests.

 - _GET /ping_ - This endpoint checks the availability of the API gateway.
 Run it to verify if the server is running or not